cklukas/todo/README.md

 * If a non-default mode is used (see below), the files and folders for that mode (`todo.json`, `backup`, `archive`) are saved under `$home/.todo/mode/[mode]`

 * Allows input of topic and second description line
-* Provides function to view/edit a longer note for each item in vim
+* Provides function to view/edit a longer note for each item in vim (or other editor, as defined by the `EDITOR` environment variable)
 * All changes are immediately saved (no save command)
 * The application can be started multiple times, modifications performed in one instance are detected in other instances (through monitoring changes to the active `todo.json` file)
 * Use [red], [blue] etc. to colorize your item text